project-open-data/project-open-data.github.io/schema.md

 -------             | ---------------                                                                                                                                | --------------
 Title               | Human-readable name of the asset.
 Should be in plain English and include sufficient detail to facilitate search and discovery.                | title
 Description         | Human-readable description (e.g., an abstract) with sufficient detail to enable a user to quickly understand whether the asset is of interest. | description
-Tags                | Tags (or keywords) help users discover your dataset, please include terms that would be used by technical and non-technical users.             | keyword
+Tags                | Tags (or keywords) help users discover your dataset; please include terms that would be used by technical and non-technical users.             | keyword
-Bureau Code         | Combined agency and bureau code from [OMB A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) | bureauCode
+Bureau Code         | Combined agency and bureau code from [OMB Circular A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) in the format of “015:010”. | bureauCode
 Last Update         | Most recent date on which the dataset was changed, updated or modified.                                                                        | modified
 Publisher           | The publishing agency.                                                                                                                         | publisher
 Contact Name        | Contact person's name for the asset.                                                                                                           | contactPoint
 Contact Email        | Contact person's email address. 			           	                                                                                             | mbox
 Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.                                                 | identifier
+Program Office      | Primary program related to this data asset, from the Federal Program Inventory on Performance.gov. | programOffice
 Public Access Level | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
-Choices: public (is or *could be* made publicly available), restricted public (available under certain conditions), or non-public (never able to be made publicly available)  | accessLevel
+Choices: public (Data asset is or could be made publicly available to all without restrictions), restricted public (Data asset is available under certain use restrictions), or non-public (Data asset is not available to members of the public)  | accessLevel

 "Common Core" Required-if-Applicable Fields